-Keith Yamamoto is Vice Chancellor for Research at UCSF, Executive Vice Dean of the School of Medicine, and Professor of Cellular & Molecular Pharmacology.
+Keith Yamamoto is Vice Chancellor for Science Policy and Strategy at UCSF, Vice Dean for Research, School of Medicine, and Professor of Cellular & Molecular Pharmacology.
 He has been a member of the faculty at UCSF since 1976.
-For Dr. Yamamoto’s complete CV, click here.

 Understanding gene-, cell- and physiology-specific transcriptional regulation in metazoans.
 Metazoan organismal development, maintenance of metabolic homeostasis, and response to physiological challenges such as stress, trauma and infection, are strongly dependent on temporal and spatial regulation of mRNA accumulation.
 The production of mRNA is itself complex, involving machinery and mechanisms for initiation, elongation, splicing, cleavage and polyadenylation, transport and degradation; indeed, most of these processes are tightly coupled in vivo.
 In principle, any of these steps could be modulated by the extensive array of metazoan transcriptional regulatory factors, and it is clear that mRNA expression is exquisitely specific.
 Understanding this specificity is important because it is the basis for a broad array of biological processes, and because defects in specificity are at the heart of many developmental anomalies and diseases.